exakat/exakat/docs/Cases.rst

 :ref:`wrong-number-of-arguments`, in actions/existing_related_record.php:130.

 df_display() actually requires only 2 arguments, while three are provided.
-The last argument is simply ignored. df_display() is called in a total of 9 places : this now looks like an API change that left many calls untouched.
+The last argument is completely ignored. df_display() is called in a total of 9 places : this now looks like an API change that left many calls untouched.

 .. code-block:: php